CarsonScott/easydata/README.md

 # EasyData

-A simple and lightweight database/graph library in python.
+A database library for easy construction/manipulation of complex graphical data.

 ## Databases